Does Frozen Cheese Go Bad? (And How Long It Lasts?)

 Can You Freeze Cheese in Its Original Packaging?

 Yes, you can.
 If the cheese in question is a tiny portion, go ahead and freeze it.
-There’s no point opening the original package since the one left is a small portion.
+There’s no point in opening the original package.
 Just ensure the package is well-sealed.

 Finally, remember to store it in an airtight container or freezer bag, as it’s the best way to keep the cheese for an extended period.